 However, even if the TLS certificate of the NFc would mandate the usage of NFc Instance ID, another problem still needs to be solved in case the SCP selects another SCP.
 This is because if the NRF or the NF Service Producer do not know the SCP domain, to which the SCP belongs to, the SCP_CCA included by NFc does not help NRF.
 Thus, for this reason it is suggested that the TLS certificate needs in addition to SCP Instance Id also to hold the SCP domain identifier for allowing NRF to verify that NFc authorized one SCP of a SCP domain.

 If the SCP, that NF Service Consumer delegated the authorization token request to, is not serving the NF Service Consumer request by itself, but demands another SCP' to do so, then the same procedure is needed between SCP and SCP'.
-Hence, SCP forward the service request to SCP' with its own CCA_SCP including into it the SCP' ID.Editor's Note: How the producer verifies the different CCAs is to be explained.
+Hence, SCP forward the service request to SCP' with its own CCA_SCP including into it the SCP' ID.

+The verification of the CCA shall be performed by the receiving node as described in clause 13.3.8.3, but verifying that the SCP instance ID in the CCA is matching the SCP instance ID in the public key certificate used for signing the CCA.
+This is either done by an SCP, in case there are several SCPs in between, or by the NF Service Producer.

+In practice, one would expect one to three SCPs between consumer and producer.
+But it needs to be noted, if the NF Service Producer wants to have verification of the full chain of trust via several SCPs, all CCAs and certificates from the NF Service Consumer and the intermediary SCPs need to be available to the NF Service Producer.

 6.2.3 Evaluation

 Editor's Note: Provide an analysis of the risks of threats mitigated by this solution.
 Provide a statement on complexity/impact/backward compatibility if one would follow this solution.